 Scientists have informed that we will have an additional 300,000 cases of non-melanoma skin cancer every year across the globe.
 Furthermore, a sustained 10% ozone layer degradation will cause cataracts in about two million people globally per year.

-9. Mass extinction: Over 1 million species are extinct
+9. Mass extinction: Over 1 million species will extinct

 We have been very well warned that about one-third of plants and animal species could face mass extinction by the year 2070 as an outcome of climate change.
 And, more than 11,000 scientists worldwide have declared “climate emergency.”